 Watch Dogs Legion Will Launch on Google Stadia

 During Google's gamescom Stadia presentation, Watch Dogs Legion was shown off.
 A brand new trailer was shown, giving some more info on new characters.
-You can check it out below, and be aware that Watch Dogs Legion will launch on Stadia on March 6.
+You can check it out below, and be aware that Watch Dogs Legion will launch on Stadia sometime in 2020.

 Watch Dogs Legion Pre-Order